Community-led development "The Apache Way"

-Incorporated in 1999, the all-volunteer Foundation oversees more than one hundred forty diverse Open Source projects, including Apache HTTP Server — the world's most popular Web server software since its creation in 1994.
+Incorporated in 1999, the all-volunteer Foundation oversees more than 350 leading Open Source projects, including Apache HTTP Server — the world's most popular Web server software since its creation in 1994.

-Evolving from the original eight developers (collectively known as "the Apache Group") who contributed code enhancements to the NCSA daemon Web server, The ASF today is a fully-distributed, US 501(c)3 not-for-profit organization comprising over 500 individual Members and over 3,500 Committers across six continents.
+Evolving from the original eight developers (collectively known as "the Apache Group") who contributed code enhancements to the NCSA daemon Web server, The ASF today is a fully-distributed, US 501(c)3 not-for-profit organization comprising more than 730 individual Members and over 7,000 Committers across six continents.

-The ASF's successful collaborative, meritocratic technology and community development process known as "The Apache Way" is both highly-emulated by other Open Source initiatives and the subject of numerous industry case studies and business school curricula.
+The ASF's successful collaborative, meritocratic technology and community development process known as "The Apache Way" is both highly-emulated by other Open Source foundations and the subject of numerous industry case studies and business school curricula.
 Each Apache project is overseen by a Project Management Committee (PMC), a self-selected team of active contributors that guides the project's day-to-day operations, including community development and product releases.

 Please contact us to be added to the media briefing list on ASF-related activities.
 Note that participation in the specific press program is restricted to credentialed members of the press and analyst community only.